BrianHicks/bad-datalog/README.md

 It still needs some stuff before it's "good":

-- Set semantics for the database (it uses lists internally now, which creates some issues)
 - Filters in the datalog frontend (but the relational logic can do them)
 - Semi-naive evalution (it's fully naive right now, which means redoing all the joins every time.
 Yikes.)
 - Negation